brorbw/oshirase/README.md

 Add a list of youtuber names to a file `.oshiraserc`.
 The names should be taken from `https://youtube.com/c/<YOUTUBER NAME>/videos`

-the list should look something like this
+The file should look something like this

 ```
 pewdiepie